alwi-abdullah-royyan/Game-Notifier-Desktop-Tray-/README.md

 A Python tray notifier that monitors a website's API and notifies you via system tray + Windows toast when new games or content are uploaded.

 > ⚠️ This project does **not** include private API keys or endpoints.
 You must configure it yourself.
+> ⚠️ prev_data.json and upload_timestamps.log is just example, Delete it when you modify the script.

 ---